http4s/http4s/docs/docs/client-middleware.md

 ## Basic authentication

 Adds support for basic authentication.
 The client will introduce the Authorization header matching the provided credentials to the outgoing requests.

+Requests that already carry an `Authorization` header are left untouched, so a per-request header always takes precedence over the configured credentials.

 ```scala mdoc:silent
 import org.http4s.client.middleware.BasicAuth